 I am a hard-working Dean’s List student that appreciates classroom, studio, and experiential learning.
 Because of Covid-19 and the nature of my courses, I decided to take a year leave of absence during the 2020-2021 school year.
 That is the best decision I could have made:

 Beginning in summer 2020, I began working for Inside the Greenhouse, a creative climate communication organization based in my hometown at the University of Colorado Boulder.
 That work has expanded from one organization to many including Shhh, It’s Real!, Solve Climate by 2030, and the Colorado Local Science Engagement Center.
 You can learn more about these positions here.

 I am fully immersed in the climate communications world, flexing my marketing, branding, and media muscles.
 My design background allows me to approach climate and communication issues creatively while my academic motivation pushes me toward a deeper understanding of the climate crisis.

 I am excited to continue forging new paths between environmentalism, communication, design and fashion.
-A continued supporter of science, I will continue to incorporate research, technicality, and informed concept articulation into my creative and technical designs.
+A staunch supporter of science, I will continue to incorporate research, technicality, and informed concept articulation into my creative and technical designs.